igorgaming/js-events/README.md

 - `on(events, callback, canUnbind = true, unbindAfterCall = false)` - Bind handler function to one or more events.
 - `one(events, callback, canUnbind = true)` - Bind handler function to one or more events and remove it after first call.
 - `off(events = null, callback = null)` - Remove a handler from one or more events.
-- `has(event)` - Checks whether at least one handler is assigned to the specified event.
+- `has(event)` - Checks whether at least one handler is bound to the specified event.
 - `call(event, args = [], thisArg = this)` - Call all handlers for the specific event and get their return values.

 # Base usage

+There are two types of events:
+- single events
+- mass events

+Single events allow bind to them only one handler, while mass events allow bind multiple handlers.

+When you bind a handler to single event second time, first handler will be removed.

+When you bind a handler to mass event, first handler will not be removed.
+Also, the call of all handlers occurs sequentially relative to when they were bound (the bound ones before are called first).

 ```
 class YourClass {
     //#region Bindable